Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

     * 1280x1024
     * 1920x1080 (1080p)\*

-\*While the Pynq-Z1 cannot meet the offical HDMI specification for 1080p, some HDMI devices at this resolution may work.
+\*While the Pynq-Z1 cannot meet the official HDMI specification for 1080p, some HDMI devices at this resolution may work.

 Data can be streamed from the PS DRAM to the HDMI output.
 The HDMI Out